 It should support an automatic update mechanism.
 If the peer node downloads a new file or deletes an existing file on its directory, it should update this information to its super-peer in time.

-The maximum number of week peer-node attached to super-peer node is 5.
+The maximum number of weak peer-node attached to super-peer node is 5.

 As a server, it could accept download requests and then send the requested file to the request node.
 The server keeps a record of download requests, even if no file is found for download request.